wp-plugins/track-everything/readme.txt

 * The intial release.

 == Upgrade Notice ==

+= 1.1.0 =
+Version 1.1.0 provides users with a better experience.
+Better explanations galore, better code, and bug fixes are all included.

 = 1.0.2 =
 This version allows for more accurate tracking of Specific Events and contains various bug fixes and improvements.